-An online newsroom, press room or media center is a powerful piece of owned media which you can use to gain earned media for your brand.
-Not only does an online newsroom make a journalist’s life easier, but it also helps you provide them with the quality content which they need to write a story about you.
+An online newsroom, press room or media center is a powerful piece of owned media that you can use to gain earned media for your brand.
+Not only does an online newsroom make a journalist’s life easier, but it also helps you provide them with the quality content that they need to write a story about you.

 An online newsroom is an extension of your website which plays the role of a reliable source of company news and facts.
 Your newsroom is home to valuable PR content which journalists can use to tell an accurate story about your brand.

 Imagine you’ve sent your press release to a journalist in your contact list and they’re eager to write about you.
 They want to get more details about your brand but the media contact you’ve provided isn’t reachable.
 Or it’s after office hours and they can’t make a call in time to beat their editorial deadline and publish your story.
 Where do they get more details at such short notice?

 Do you need help crafting the perfect press release to lure journalists to your online newsroom?
 Check out our packages and let us help you craft a captivating press release.
 In addition to helping you with your press release, our team of PR specialists, expert writers and certified designers can create engaging guest posts and eye-catching media kits.
 With this content, you can build a brand image that makes heads turn.

 Pressfarm goes beyond creating quality content for your brand with a winning distribution strategy.
 By submitting your content to the right media outlets and startup directories, Pressfarm can boost your online visibility.
 This distribution strategy is designed to help you feature in relevant search results across search engines.
 With Pressfarm, you can reach the right journalists when it matters most.

 Journalists are on a tight deadline.
 They don’t want to go digging through your website or, worse still, Googling your company, to get enough information for their story.
 They just don’t have the time.
 So how can you make their lives easier while still securing that story?
 By creating an online newsroom, that’s how.